Glacier National Park

 Once you have been moved to the participant list, trip leader will send you information on how to register and pay.
 You will be asked to register and pay within a specified time frame.
 If you do not meet the deadline, you will be put back on the waiting list and another participant will be selected.

 There will be a pre-trip planning meeting to discuss trip details and answer questions.
-Please feel free to contact Ron or Leigh via email if you have any questions before then.
+Please feel free to contact Irene via email if you have any questions before then.

 * We encourage all members to follow our Etiquette Guidelines while participating in AOC events.